The Philippines Right Now

 Is it easy to use strollers in the Philippines?

 In major shopping districts, airports, and newer developments it is manageable.
-Outside those areas, uneven pavements, limited sidewalks, ferry terminals, and crowded streets can make strollers frustrating.
+Outside those areas, uneven sidewalks, limited sidewalks, ferry terminals, and crowded streets can make strollers frustrating.
 A baby carrier is often easier.

 -